 14 Jan OUTBIKE – GULF 2 GULF

-One of Australia’s great bike touring challenges, Outbike’s Gulf-to-Gulf blazes a trail across the heart of our amazing continent, south to north.
+One of Australia’s great bike touring challenges, Outbike’s Gulf-to-Gulf blazes a trail across the heart of our amazing continent.

-These ancient lands reflect the heritage of many nations of Australia’s First Peoples – who lived out there admirably well – and the courage, stubbornness, successes and tragedies of European explorers like the famed but unfortunate Burke and Wills – and the settlers who forged an existence in what was for them, a land of unforgiving remoteness.
+These ancient lands reflect the heritage of many nations of Australia’s First Peoples – who lived out there admirably well – and the courage, stubbornness, successes and tragedies of European explorers like the ill-fated Burke and Wills – and the settlers who forged an existence in what was for them, a land of unforgiving remoteness.

 Week Two traverses the legendary Birdsville Track.